kubernetes/website/content/en/docs/contribute/participate/_index.md

 front-matter, either by listing individual GitHub usernames or GitHub groups.

-The combination of OWNERS files and front-matter in Markdown files determines the advice PR owners get from automated systems about who to ask for technical and editorial review of their PR.
+The combination of OWNERS files and front-matter in Markdown files determines the advice PR owners get from automated systems about whom to ask for technical and editorial review of their PR.

 ## How merging works